ministiy/Habit-Based-Lego-Robot/README.md

 For wireless setup, go to [Wireless Setup](WirelessSetup.md)

 Note: It is **much better** to use dualboot since there are no added complexity, but using VirtualBox will also works with the right setup.

+## How to run the client-server
+Setting up and running the client-server setup can be done by following the [tutorial](HOWTO.md).